Sharks bring back 40-year-old Patrick Marleau for 2nd stint

 Marleau originally joined the Sharks as the No. 2 overall pick in 1997 and holds franchise records in goals (508), points (1,082) and games played (1,493).
 He helped the team reach the conference final four times in his career and the Stanley Cup Final in 2016, but never won it all.

-Marleau came under criticism at times for playoff disappointments but remained a fan favorite and was warmly welcomed back the past two years as a visitor with Toronto.
+He came under criticism at times for playoff disappointments but remained a fan favorite and was warmly welcomed back the past two years as a visitor with Toronto.
 His family also moved back to the Bay Area, leading to Marleau’s interest in returning.

 Marleau has always been known as one of the fastest skaters in the NHL but appeared to have lost a step last year when his 16 goals were the fewest he had scored since having 13 as a rookie in 1997-98.